idsdorisorg/DORISdays2025/README.md

 ```

 ### Updating

+To fetch latest changes and/or additions to the online repository, you will need to
-Run the following command from the root of the project (where the `pyproject.toml` is located): `git pull origin`
+run the following command from the root of the project (where the `pyproject.toml` is
+located): `git pull origin`.
+No other step should be needed.

 ## Jupyter Notebooks

-The notebooks are placed under the `JupiterLab` folder.
-Hence, assuming jupyterlab is available on your system (if not, `pip install jupyterlab` would do it) the following command should
+The notebooks are placed under the `JupyterLab` folder.
+Hence, assuming jupyterlab
+is available on your system (if not, `pip install jupyterlab` would do it) the following
-launch a local web server and open JupyterLab in your browser `jupyter lab --notebook-dir=JupiterLab/` (from the top-level directory).
+command should launch a local web server and open JupyterLab in your browser
+`jupyter lab --notebook-dir=JupiterLab/` (from the top-level directory).

 ## A note on data

-The notebooks use data to showcase different analysis tasks.
-The data though are not distributed with the project, and you'll have to download them youself.
-You can conviniently place them at a `data/` top-level directory, or anywhere else you see fit.
-The actual filenames that appear on the notebooks are not (supposed to be) binding; its up to the user selection.
+This repository comes with a few data files that are needed to run the examples presented in
+the notebooks.
+Alternate or updated data should be seeked at the dedicated web repositories.